scipy/scipy/doc/source/tutorial/ndimage.rst

 Functions that support C callback functions
 -------------------------------------------

-The :func:`ndimage` functions that support C callback functions are described here.
+The :mod:`ndimage` functions that support C callback functions are described here.
 Obviously, the prototype of the function that is provided to these functions must match exactly that what they expect.
 Therefore we give here the prototypes of the callback